Side-stepping Windows’ attempts to protect you (or itself).

+Windows is trying to be helpful by protecting you from yourself.
 Or perhaps it’s trying not to confuse you with too much data.
+Or maybe it’s trying to protect itself from you.

-Whatever … Windows is hiding that folder.
+Whatever.
+Windows is hiding that folder.

 Hidden files and folders